PanPraescribens/primitive-survival/README.md

  - Sharpen a handful of sticks to create a bundle of wood spikes (for pit traps).
  - Make a bone hook with a knife and a bone.
  - Use clayforming to make molds for metal fishing hooks, fishing lures, and a metal spike plate (for even better pit traps).
+Add lures to hooks to catch more fish.
- - Fixed a couple of minor bugs, including one that was preventing the book from appearing in game (apologies!).
+ - Fixed a couple of bugs, including one that was preventing the book from appearing in game, and one that was preventing fish from entering fish baskets (it's a good thing I'm not getting paid for this!).
  <br><br>

  <h3>ATTENTION users of versions prior to 2.0:</h3>